rhit-lahmanjh/Sky_Guardian/README.md

 <img src="imgs/gpu_capable.png" width="500">
 <em>Here, we can see our GPU is the Nvidia Quadro P1000</em>

-### Download and install Cuda ()
+### Download and install Cuda (11.8) TODO

 This tutorial assumes you are using the environment manager <a href= "https://www.anaconda.com/">Anaconda</a>.
 See Supplemental documentation if you are unfamiliar with Anaconda, as it's an incredibly helpful tool for navigating python distributions.

 ### Package Installation
-We provide two options to install required packages.
+There are multiple options to install required packages.

 #### Anaconda Navigator
 Using from the environments page in Anaconda Navigator, simply import the inTellogence_environment.yaml file.